jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 that point is the tiny village of Napari, in the Republic of Kiribati.
 We thought it had a nice ring to it, and the name stuck.

-The next week, at the Berkeley sprint, I finally met Kira Evans, a contributor to scikit-image who had made several incredibly technical pull requests, on my favourite topic of extending n-dimensional support, and whom I'd thus asked Nelle to invite to the sprint.
-She had turned out to be a freshman at Northeastern University, but despite her age she was already doing great things in open source.
-On certain rare occasions, you make decisions that you look back on and think something like, hot damn that was a good decision!
-Inviting Kira is one of those for me.
-(Nelle agreed.)

-Thanks to [VisPy](http://vispy.org/), Loïc was able to hack out a quick prototype that week.
 But starting a new lab from scratch is hard work, and he knew he would not have time to develop it further.
 He did, however, have some funds available for a summer intern, and after seeing the work she did that week, he offered it to Kira.
 (As a result, she is now officially a college